jmickey/apptio-challenge/README.md

 In this solution the application is downloaded via the S3 bucket into the container and extracted.
 The `REDISHOST` environment variable is set to point the application to the Redis instance/cluster.
 Developers can use the provided `docker-compose` to test the stack locally.

 Using the available `deptool.sh` deployment script, the container is deployed to AWS Elastic Container Service, as an AWS Fargate service.
 The deployment tool will trigger the `terraform apply` (with no confirmation); login to the Elastic Container Registry repository; build, tag, and push the image to the ECR repo; and force a deployment via the `aws ecs` CLI.
+The URL is then provided as the final output.

 The provided `terraform` configuration will deploy the FULL environment, including: VPC, public & private subnets, internet & NAT gateways, route tables, security groups, **Redis running on ElastiCache**, ECR repo, ECS task definition & service, and application load balancer.